EGENA/EGENA/README.md

 - 👋 Hi, I’m @EGENA
 - 👀 I’m interested in all the knowledge that can i get, if u looking for a especific topic, Node.js
-- 🌱 I’m currently learning react with redux and typescrit
 - 📫 How to reach me to egena.er@gmail.com

 <!---